omochi/mtime_sync/README.md

 Script traverses directory tree from current directory.
 And put meta file in each directory.

-Ofcoruse you can run script by hook script.
+Of course you can run script by hook script.